Herm71/blackbird-starter-plugin/README.md

 # Motivation

 I developed this for my own purposes.
-I came across the [**Otto Tutorial**](http://ottopress.com/2009/wordpress-settings-api-tutorial/) in a web search.
+I came across the [**Getting Started with WordPress Plugin Development: The Ultimate Guide**](https://premium.wpmudev.org/blog/wordpress-plugin-development-guide/) in a web search.
 I wanted to get to know the code so I decided to create my own version of it.
 Something I can clone into a project and craft to my liking.
 Also, to familiarize myself with the **WordPress Settings API**.

 # Installation